 6) Check your bank notes if they are valid (some older versions are not valid anymore and we are withdrawing them from circulation).
 The new ones have a wide silver strip.
 But this situation doesn’t happen often, don´t be afraid!!!

-Little reminder from a local: look under your feet
+Little reminder from a local guide: look under your feet

-In case you go to exchange your money to the Exchange CZ office as I recommended you earlier, please take a look at these two brass cobble stones.
+In case you go to exchange your money to the EXCHANGE CZ office as I recommended you earlier, please take a look at these two brass cobble stones.
 They are placed right in front of the entrance to the exchange place.
-Thousands of people step on them or pass them every day without knowing that these are memorials to victims of Holocaust.
+Thousands of people step on them or pass them every day without knowing that these are memorials to victims of Shoah (Holocaust).
 Placed in front of their last homes.
 We call these memorials “Stolpersteins” and you can find them all over the city.
 Just carefully look under your feet…thank you for your respect.

 Dana, owner and guide for Prague Behind The Scenes | small-group tours and experiences.